Retire by stateFigures verified May 31, 2026

 Drought and wildfire seasons

-Utah is one of the driest states, and low snowpack years raise wildfire risk and strain water supplies.
-The state's own hazard planning points to hotter, drier conditions increasing fire severity over time.
+Utah is one of the driest states.
+Low-snowpack years push wildfire risk up and squeeze water supplies.
+The state's own hazard planning expects hotter, drier conditions to make fires more severe over time.

 State of Utah Hazard Mitigation